Robert Lynn Pruett: Conviction

 A Nueces County jury found Pruett guilty of capital murder on April 24, 2002.
 The only witnesses to Nagle's murder were inmates.
 Nagle, who was the president of the AFSCME union local that represents McConnell guards, had complained that low pay, high turnover, and poor training of staff were turning Texas prisons into powderkegs.
 Nagle told supporters at the rally at the Governor's Mansion that "someone would have to be killed" before TDCJ got the message.
 He was murdered two weeks later.

-There was no physical evidence linking Pruett with the murder, which he claims he did not witness or participate in.
+There was no physical evidence linking Pruett with the murder, which he claimed he did not witness or participate in.
 When the murder weapon was tested for DNA, nothing conclusive was found.

 Nagle was killed as a result of a stabbing with a prison shank.

 Pruett claimed he was framed by corrupt inmates and prison guards.
 Some Correctional Officers stated that corrupt Correctional Officers, known colloquially as "dirty bosses", were in league with prison gangs, and that they and their gang associates inside were involved with his murder.
 Weeks after the stabbing, Correctional Officers at the McConnell Unit were indicted for colluding with inmates to traffic drugs.
 Eliseo Martinez, one of the Correctional Officers interviewed during the investigation into Nagle's death, was arrested in late January 2000 for transporting a package believed to have contained $60,000 in laundered drug profits for inmates.
 Martinez claimed Pruett had told him he possessed a homemade shank during the investigation.

 In 2014, Pruett's post-conviction writ of habeas corpus was denied, with Judges Alcala and Johnson dissenting.

 In April 2017, Pruett's appeal was dismissed by the Court of Appeals for the 5th Circuit.
 The ruling that stated that the inconclusive DNA results wouldn't have had any effect on the jury's verdict had they been available during his 2002 trial.
 Pruett claims that the foreman of the jury that sentenced him to death asked him for forgiveness due to doubts about the safety of his conviction.
 As a result, Pruett's final death warrant was signed on June 26, 2017.

 Judge Elsa Alcala wrote in a concurring opinion that "it appears there may be significant problems with the evidence of guilt and with the imposition of the death penalty in this case", and that the "Court should permit further litigation on appellant's post-conviction challenges in which he has sought to undermine the validity of his guilt and death sentence".

 Pruett had written for inmate blog "Minutes Before Six".